Mideee419/php_weighted_random/README.md

 # php_weighted_random
 A PHP7 class to generate weighted random results.
 This may also be called "biased random", "reservoir sampling", or "lootbox" by some folks.

 Weights or bias can be:

-Even - such as with a coin where the odds are 50/50 Loaded - like a cheaters dice where one side has slightly higher odds of being rolled Mixed - like a loot box would be in a videogame
+Even - such as with a coin where the odds are 50/50

+Loaded - like a cheaters dice where one side has slightly higher odds of being rolled

+Mixed - like a loot box would be in a videogame

 Calculations and results can be performed multiple times on the same object.
+Default objects are available: coin, dice, color, and lootbox.

 ## Getting Started
 Be running PHP 7 on your web server.